typora/support.typora.io/_posts/2016-06-22-Code Block Styles.md

 > TIP: To know where to put those CSS snippets, please see [Add Custom CSS](/Add-Custom-CSS/).

-Typora use [CodeMirror](http://codemirror.net) for syntax highlight in code fences.
+Typora uses [CodeMirror](http://codemirror.net) for syntax highlight in code fences.
 Code fences in Typora use `cm-s-inner` as their theme class.

 To port a CodeMirror theme into Typora, for example [material.css](https://codemirror.net/theme/material.css):